matt-oakes/mattoakes.net/src/index.md

             <div id="qube" class="work-entry">
                 {{{ fingerprint-picset (picset "qube" 1000 "(min-width: 900px) calc(900px / 2), 100vw" "Qubist mobile screenshots") }}}
                 <h3>Qubist for iOS & Android</h3>
                 <p>Qubist is the UKs #1 advocate marketing solution.
-Using a single React Native codebase, I created an app which worked across platfroms and could be whitelabeled for many brands.</p>
+Using a single <a href="/react-native/">React Native</a> codebase, I created an app which worked across platfroms and could be whitelabeled for many brands.</p>
                 <div class="buttons">
                     <div class="button"><a href="/case-study/qubist-react-native/">Read the case study</a></div>
                 </div>